Aschteroth/udacity_capstone_project/README.md

 *Fig. 5: hyperdrive config*

-# Improvements
-to improve that score:

-- There are numerous other classification Algorithms to choose from, e.g. Linear Support Vector Machines, XGBoost, Light Gradient Boosting Machines or Random Forests.
--

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?